boku7/boku7.github.io/_posts/2021-08-19-Bof-WhereAmI.md

 ![](/assets/images/whereAmIBof/x64EditAssembly.png)

-+ We will put 0x60 into the RAX register, because we know that the PEB Address is at `TEB+0x60`.
++ We will put 0x60 into the RAX register because we know that the PEB Address is at `TEB+0x60`.
 + For the next instruction put in `mov rbx, gs:[rax]`.
   + We are referencing the TEB address using the GS register.
 This is a Windows internals operating system functionality.
-  + We are telling the processor to move the 8 byte value at `TEB+0x60` into the `RBX` register.
+  + We are telling the processor to move the 8-byte value at `TEB+0x60` into the `RBX` register.
   + Our PEB Adress is at `TEB+0x60`.
 + Now that we have our 2 instructions in, we press `F7` to step forward and execute our instructions.
 ![](/assets/images/whereAmIBof/pebAddress.png)